apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.authn.attributeRepository.jdbc.pool.maxWait=2000
 ```

+### Default Bundle

-If you wish to release a default bundle of attributes to all applications, the following settings are relevant:
+If you wish to release a default bundle of attributes to all applications,
+and you would rather not duplicate the same attribute per every service definition,
+then the following settings are relevant:

 ```properties
 # cas.authn.attributeRepository.defaultAttributesToRelease=cn,givenName,uid,affiliation